GaganCodes/neural_network_scratch/README.md

-Implementing a basic neural network from scratch.
+Implementing a basic neural network from scratch and comparing it with Scikit-Learn's MLP Classifier.

+Code plots loss curve comparing the time taken by each method.
+Scikit-learn beats hard-coded implementation comfortably.

 Imp parameters:
 1. Sigmoid activation function
-2. Three input layers
+2. One input layer
-3. Two hidden layers
+3. One hidden layer with two neurons
-4. Each Hidden layer has four neurons
+4. One output layer

 Learned from:
 https://victorzhou.com/blog/intro-to-neural-networks/